imagej/imagej.github.io/_pages/update-sites/setup.md

 Rather than having a single update site for many plugins, it is highly advised to set up dedicated update sites for each plugin that could be of interest to the community.
 Such dedicated update site can have a more intuitive name.
 A given upload account can own several update sites.
-To request a new update site for your user account, post your request on the forum (see [related post](https://forum.image.sc/t/distributing-several-update-sites/21219/2?u=lthomas)), or on the [ImageJ Gitter](https://gitter.im/imagej/imagej).
+To request a new update site for your user account, post your request on the forum (see [related post](https://forum.image.sc/t/distributing-several-update-sites/21219/2)), or on the [ImageJ Gitter](https://gitter.im/imagej/imagej).

 ## Group update site

-In addition to [personal update sites](/update-sites/setup#add-your-personal-update-site), it is possible for groups of people to share an update site.
+In addition to [hosted update sites](/update-sites/setup#creating-a-hosted-update-site), it is possible for groups of people to share an update site.

 To create such an update site, post on the [Image.sc Forum](https://forum.image.sc/tags/imagej), or in the [imagej Gitter channel](https://gitter.im/imagej/imagej), requesting the creation of the site on `sites.imagej.net`, including the desired name of the site, as well as the upload users to be granted upload permission to the group update site.
 An administrator will then create the site skeleton and grant those users upload permission to the new site.

 ## Adding an update site on your own server

 If you have an own server or web space with WebDAV, SFTP or SSH access, you can create a directory in that web space and initialize it as an update site, too.
-Just call the updater with {% include bc path='Help | Update'%} and click the *Manage update sites* button:
+Just call the updater with {% include bc path='Help | Update'%} and click the {% include button label="Manage update sites" %} button:

 <img src="/media/mamed-3.jpg" width="770"/>

-Now press the *Add* button, provide a nick name for your update site, the URL of your web space, and *upload information*.
+Now press the {% include button label="Add" %} button, provide a nick name for your update site, the URL of your web space, and *upload information*.

 The *upload information* depends on the protocol available for uploading: